How Promotions Planning Enables Collaboration That Pays Off

 Promotions planning is challenging, but promotions planning software can help alleviate some of the common pain points companies face when they try to improve their forecast accuracy and increase promotions generated revenue.

-After spending half my career in marketing and the other half in supply chain, there’s one thing I know for certain: marketing and supply chain don’t speak the same language.
+Marketing and supply chain don’t speak the same language.
 They have different views of the world: marketing with an external customer and competitor focus, supply chain with an internal vendor and network focus.
 One area of alignment should be service levels, but how do you collaborate to optimize inventory and thus service levels when you don’t speak the same language?
 Even harder, how do you do this effectively when you’re dealing with planning promotions?
 It can feel impossible.
 Many organizations struggle with this challenge, leading to siloed planning approaches and dark data that can cause more harm than good.
 Planning promotions effectively isn’t easy, so it’s little wonder that forecasting promotions’ impact is an elusive skill that escapes many planners.
 Forecasting promotions can be extremely complex.
 Demand signals, lead times, and other various factors can differ significantly at the channel or store level.
 Forecasting demand isn’t the only challenge.
 Supply constraints can also hinder promotions and lead to unmet service levels.

 So how do you break the cycle of siloed promotions forecasting and execution?
 I believe that a promotion planning solution can facilitate smarter promotions planning and enable more profitable results for your campaigns.